-The GIF below shows the random process of creating, extending and breaking off redirect chains.
-The nodes with the number 1 to 20 are representations of pages, and the arrows indicate redirects.
+The GIF below shows the random process of creating, extending, and breaking off redirect chains.
+The nodes with the numbers 1 to 20 are representations of pages, and the arrows indicate redirects.
 In every step, there is a 20% chance to alter the node’s arrow: 50% to create one and 50% to break one.
-If an arrow is created, the target was also randomly selected.
+If an arrow is created, the target is also randomly selected.
 Outside of the first two, every step has 5 or 6 chains with an average of 1.45 steps per chain.

 Earth is 4.5 billion years old.
 That’s a pretty long time.
 Shouldn’t it have already reached equilibrium by this point?

 The Second Law of Thermodynamics is all about isolated systems.
 Earth, as well as your website, is not isolated.
 Earth gets its low entropy from the Sun.
 It’s not enough to say that we’re getting energy from the Sun, because as shown before, not all energy is capable of doing work.
 The energy that we get is highly concentrated, and we’ve got cold space all around us, where the used energy is constantly radiated.

 We’re getting (relatively) few very energetic photons from the Sun, which have a low entropy, and we’re radiating lots of low energy, high entropy photons into space.

 It’s similar on your website.
 Webmasters are constantly adding new pages, repairing links, cutting redirect chains, and recovering lost pages.
 They are doing very specific work, and not only creating new stuff.
 They’re also constantly throwing abandoned parts of the code into the abyss (deleting it).